 2. To determine the effect of prophylaxis on the incidence of F+N, severe infection and death from bacterial infection

 3. Assess safety, with specific focus on musculoskeletal disorders

 4. Assess impact on bacterial resistance

-free survival and overall survival
+4. To compare the progression free survival and overall survival rates for patients

 COG ACCL0933: A Randomized Open Label Trial of Caspofungin versus Fluconazole to Prevent Invasive Fungal Infections in Children Undergoing Chemotherapy for Acute Myeloid Leukemia (AML)

 To determine if prophylaxis with caspofungin administered during periods of neutropenia following chemotherapy for acute myeloid leukemia is associated with a lower incidence of proven or probable invasive fungal infections compared with fluconazole.